TMDLs and Their Implementation

 All standards are protective; that is, they signal a possibility that water quality may be inadequate to attain its designated uses.

-The Texas Water Quality Integrated Report for Sections 305(b) and 303(d) of the Clean Water Act is an overview of the status of surface waters of the state, including concerns for public health, fitness for aquatic species and other wildlife, and specific pollutants and their possible sources.
+The Texas Integrated Report of Surface Water Quality is an overview of the status of surface waters of the state, including concerns for public health, fitness for aquatic species and other wildlife, and specific pollutants and their possible sources.
 The 303(d) List, a subset of the report, identifies waters that do not attain one or more standards for their use.
-Water bodies identified in Category 5a of the 303(d) List require TMDLs.
+Water bodies identified in Category 5a of the 303(d) List are those impaired waters for which the state plans to develop total maximum daily loads (TMDLs).
+All impaired waters include those Category 4 in addition to Category 5.
+Category 4 includes impaired waters for which TMDLs have already been adopted, or for which other management strategies are underway to improve water quality.

 Read Texas Surface Water Quality: What Is It, and How Is It Measured?
 (PDF) for a brief overview of water quality standards and the means by which surface water quality is evaluated.